nesterow/frontless/readme.md

 #### Motivation

-In practice, the classic MVVM approach significantly complicates work with data.
-That causes a front-end developer to write the code, which would be better performed by the server rather than a browser application.
-The server has to be responsible for things like routing, data requests, user state (sessions), and in some cases - component's view-model.
+In practice, the serverless approach significantly complicates work with data and causes front-end developer to write the code, which would be better performed by the server rather than a browser application.
+The server has to be responsible for things like routing, db requests, user state (sessions), and in some cases - component's view-model.
 It would make a front-end developer better concentrate on UI rather than repeating the functionality which is done by back-end in more reliable way.

 #### The Stack